-When I started writing Talon, I knew it had to be set in Peru, as only can you find the majestic condors.
+When I started writing Talon, I knew it had to be set in Peru, as that is where you can find the majestic condors.
 I sat in the library for three full days, studying everything about the Indians, their culture and about the condors and their habits.
 At that time, there was not much available in Internet.
 Now, anything is easy to find.

 I wanted to write a story about a handicapped or challenged girl to show others what they can achieve if they put their minds not to the negativity, but to the positivity.
 The story has turned into a ten book series.